nrchamb/QBDTestTool-Verosa/README.md

 ## What This Does

 When you're building software that integrates with QuickBooks Desktop, you need a way to:
-- Quickly create test data (customers, invoices, sales receipts)
+- Quickly create test data (customers, invoices, sales receipts, statement charges)
+- Monitor transaction state changes in real-time
 - Verify that payment records and deposit accounts are correctly updated
-- Test state changes without manually clicking through QuickBooks
+- Test payment posting workflows without manually clicking through QuickBooks
+- Archive and clean up test data when done

 That's what this tool does.
 It talks directly to QuickBooks via QBXML/COM and lets you automate the testing workflow.